Bachelor degree

 In addition, all applicants are required to:

-The enhanced certificate of good conduct (“Erweitertes Führungszeugnis”) and the medical certificate of a health examination are required for the contract for academic midwifery training.
+The enhanced certificate of good conduct (“Erweiteretes Führungszeugnis”) and the medical certificate of a health examination are required for the contract for academic midwifery training.
+Therefore those documents usually must only be submitted at the point of enrollment!

 Applications: Process, deadlines and documents